What Is Peer Review, and Which Type Is Best for You?

 To round out this week’s discussion on how to find the right journal, we’re going to explore the different types of processes journals use to evaluate manuscripts.
 When you make your list of target journals, you need to consider not only the journal’s aim and scope but also the kind of review it conducts.
 There are two main categories of review: editorial review and peer review.
-We can divide the latter category into several types.
-In this post we will define each method, and, more importantly, we will explain how these methods impact your chance for successful publication.
+The latter category can be divided into several types.
+In this post we will define each method and explain how these methods impact your chance for successful publication.

 What is an editorial review?